vilhelmbergsoe/site/blog/new-website.md

 original implementation in Go.
 In fact I love Go and the old codebase but there was a separate reason for my switch.

-The reason for my migration to Rust is...
+The reason for migrating the site to Rust is...
 Nix!
-In my previous blog post, "Nix is pretty awesome❄️", I expressed my excitement with Nix as a development and deployment tool so naturally I wanted to deploy my site with Nix as well.
+In my previous blog post, "Nix is pretty awesome ❄️", I expressed my excitement with Nix as a development and deployment tool so naturally I wanted to deploy my site with Nix as well.
 There is, however, a problem with "nixifying" go applications as the hashing method used by Go for dependency management is fundamentally incompatible with Nix.

 There is a way to get over this hurdle, by using a code generation tool like [gomod2nix](https://github.com/nix-community/gomod2nix).
 This, however, is a bit